 If you have issues with foot and joint pain, or if the chiropodist finds any potential biomechanical concerns, the chiropodist will conduct a full biomechanical assessment and examine your gait.
 The biomechanical assessment may also include a video gait analysis (read below for more information about the biomechanical assessment).

-After the examination, the chiropodist will diagnose any issues and underlying causes based on the examination findings and explain them to you.
+After the examination, the chiropodist will diagnose any issues and underlying causes based on their examination findings and explain them to you.

 Treatment recommendations may include: